 Top 5 Toy Safety Tips

-Before purchasing any toys, here are Mr Tan Wee Keng, Chief Executive Officer of Tollyjoy top toy safety tips:
+Before purchasing any toys, here is Mr Tan Wee Keng’s, Chief Executive Officer of Tollyjoy, top toy safety tips:

 1. Ensure that the toys do not have small detachable parts that children may swallow by mistake